mrcavalcanti/mosaicoo/docs/sources/enterprise/enterprise-configuration.md

 ### allow_sign_up

-If true, allow new Grafana users to be created through SAML logins.
+If true, allow new Mosaicoo users to be created through SAML logins.
 Defaults to true.

 ### certificate